Towards Mitigating Architecture Overfitting on Distilled Datasets: Experiments

 We conduct extensive ablation studies here to validate the effectiveness of each component in our methods.
 In this subsection, we focus on the case of using 3-layer CNN as the training network, ResNet18 as the test network, setting IPC to $10$ and generating the distilled dataset by FRePo.
 Note that the baseline performance of 3-layer CNN trained on the distilled data is $63.0\%$, its performance improves to $64.7\%$ with better optimization and data augmentation.

 \textbf{DropPath: } We first try different minimum keep rates in the three-phase scheduler introduced in Section~\ref{sec:droppath}.
-As illustrated in Figure \ref{fig:ablation} (a), we find that a large minimum keep rate induces poor performance, but a smaller one makes the training longer (as indicated by lines 1-2 in Algorithm \ref{alg:droppath}).
-Therefore, we set the minimum keep rate to $0.5$ which balances performance and efficiency.
-Moreover, we verify the effectiveness of the final high keep rate (KR), which is the third phase in the three-phase scheduler, and the improved shortcut connection (SC) introduced in Section~\ref{sec:droppath}: the results shown in Table \ref{tab:ablation_dp} indicate that both of them contribute to the performance.
+As illustrated in Figure \ref{fig:ablation} (a) and (c), a lower minimum keep rate and a longer period of decay induce better performance, but both of them make the training longer.
+To balance performance and efficiency, we set the minimum keep rate and period of decay to $0.5$ and $500$, respectively.
+Figure \ref{fig:ablation} (b) shows that different final keep rates do not significantly affect the performance.
+Moreover, we verify the effectiveness of the high keep rate in the final phase of training, and the improved shortcut connection (SC) introduced in Section~\ref{sec:droppath}.
+The results shown in Table \ref{tab:ablation_dp} indicate that both of them contribute to the performance.